glacials/twos.dev/src/cold/rent.md

 but you may value an attached bathroom or extra space.

-Instead of picking randomly and silently settling to avoid tension, consider using basic economics to do proper price discovery and hopefully everyone can be a bit happier with how it turns out.
+Instead of picking randomly and silently settling to avoid tension, consider using basic economics to do price discovery and hopefully everyone can be a bit happier with how it turns out.

 I'd be delighted to hear if this helps you out.
 Reach me at [ben@twos.dev](mailto:ben@twos.dev).